ahmed1996said/WebApps/stocks/README.md

 ## Getting Started

 To run this Web App, make sure you have [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [SQlite](https://www.sqlite.org/index.html) installed and register for [IEXCloud](https://iexcloud.io/) to receive an API key.
-Also, a the required modules is listed on requirements.txt.
-To run this program, these must be installed.
+Also, the required Python modules is listed on requirements.txt.
+To run this program, these must be first installed.
 In terminal run this:

 ```
 pip3 install -r requirements.